msull/needle/README.md

-TREE Plus
+Needle
 ========

-Enhanced file browsing in the terminal
+Enhanced file searching in the terminal